JAlcocerT/JAlcocerT/content/blog/Z_web_rpi.md

 {{% /details %}}

 {{< callout type="info" >}}
-HA Docker is more portable, but add-ons not supported out of the box!
+HA Docker is more portable, but add-ons not supported out of the box in there!
 {{< /callout >}}

 * If you prioritize simplicity and ease of use, HAOS is likely the better choice.